TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 Select started_at, DATENAME(hour, started_at) as hour_of_the_day
 From trip_data
 ```
-The ```DATENAME``` function helped in extracting the day, month and hour of the day from the started_at timestamp by specifying 'day', 'month', and 'hour' as the datepart parameter.
+The ```DATENAME``` function helped in extracting the day, month, and hour of the day from the started_at timestamp by specifying 'day', 'month', and 'hour' as the datepart parameter.

 Adding ride_length, day_of_ride, month_of_ride and hour_of_the_day columns to the trip_data table.